samedguener/turkish_vocab/README.md

 ## Turkish Vocab
 This repository contains the code for the Turkish Vocab Trainer.
 The main goal of the project is to implement such a service using serverless functions.

+This project is currently still under development and not fully functional.